-Infectious diseases in livestock are a significant source of economic loss and represent a potential risk to human health.
-Removing animals with the highest risk of disease from the production cycle will lead to improved herd health and food safety.
+Infectious diseases in livestock are a significant source of loss and represent a potential risk to human health.
+Identifying and removing animals with the highest risk of disease from the production cycle leads to improved herd health and food safety.

-The ultimate goal of livestock genomics with regard to animal health is to read an animal's DNA sequence and estimate its risk of acquiring or maintaining infections.
-Our immediate aim is to evaluate natural genetic variation in diverse populations and identify alleles that predispose livestock to infectious diseases.
+The ultimate goal of livestock genomics with regard to animal health is to read an animal's DNA sequence and estimate its risk for disease.
+Our aims are to evaluate natural genetic variation in diverse populations and identify alleles that predispose livestock to infectious diseases.

-Identification of gene haplotypes that are associated with susceptibility or resistance to infectious disease.
+2) gene haplotypes that are associated with disease risk.

 Our research continues to focus on addressing diseases in commercial populations of livestock.
 As genome-wide searches identify new candidate genes, information and technology are developed for enhancing our ability to estimate an animal's risk of disease or acquiring and maintaining infections.
 Transferring this technology to the livestock industries allows producers to make informed decisions for selective breeding and animal health management.

 Infectious diseases of interest include:

 - Bovine respiratory disease complex (shipping fever/CD18/ITGB2)